-Ravi Mallela, 54 has served on our Board of Directors since November 2023.
-Since January 2022, he has served as Executive Vice President and Chief Financial Officer of National Mortgage Insurance Holdings Inc. (NASDAQ:NMIH), the parent company of National Mortgage Insurance Corporation, a U.S.-based, private mortgage insurance company, and on its Executive Committee.
+Ravi Mallela, 55, has served on our Board of Directors since November 2023.
+From January 2022 to May 2024, he served as Executive Vice President and Chief Financial Officer of National Mortgage Insurance Holdings Inc. (NASDAQ:NMIH), the parent company of National Mortgage Insurance Corporation, a U.S.-based, private mortgage insurance company, and on its Executive Committee.
 Prior to joining NMIH, Mr. Mallela served as Executive Vice President and Chief Financial Officer, Finance Group, of First Hawaiian, Inc., a bank holding company, and First Hawaiian Bank (NASDAQ:FHB), a financial institution, (together, "First Hawaiian") from September 2018 until January 2022.
 Prior to joining First Hawaiian, Mr. Mallela served as Senior Vice President, Head of Finance and Treasury of First Republic Bank (OTC:FRCB) from 2013 to 2018.
-He holds an MBA from UCLA Anderson School of Management and a Bachelor of Science degree in Economics from the University of San Francisco.
+He holds a Master of Business Administration degree from UCLA Anderson School of Management and a Bachelor of Science degree in Economics from the University of San Francisco.
 Mr. Mallela has public company executive leadership experience including significant experience in managing finance operations, risk management frameworks, data strategies and technical applications at large and mid-sized financial institutions.